About Myself and White Maiden II

 - Les Jones

-Maiden' a BWSeaCat Classic 995 for 8.5 years.
-We now have 'White Maiden II'
+Maiden' a BWSeaCat Classic 995.
+Since December 2016 I have owned and ran 'White Maiden II'

 a cracking BWSeaCat SPEED 11.

-don't have to travel huge distances to find the fish with plenty of options
+don't have to travel huge distances to find the fish.
+There are plenty of options

-within ten miles of the Needles but we can head well offshore now too, to
+within ten miles of the Needles Lighthouse but we can now head offshore, to

-South, East and West of the famous lighthouse, wrecking and Bassing.
-We also have very good
+the South, East and West, sharking, wrecking and Bassing.
+We also have some very good

 Since the age of